Mick O'Halloran: Politics

 Nevertheless, O'Halloran's leadership of the party remained unchallenged during this time.
 O'Halloran used his influence within the ALP to support H.V.
 Evatt as federal ALP leader.
 Notwithstanding his own Catholicism, he resisted overtures to join the Catholic-dominated Democratic Labor Party, ensuring that the South Australian branch of the ALP remained free from the splits that occurred in Victoria and Queensland.

 O'Halloran had a very good working relationship with Playford, which would be unthinkable in today's climate of adversarial politics.
 Sharp philosophical differences (Playford was a liberal conservative, O'Halloran was a trade-union socialist) did not prevent the two men from being friends.
 They dined together each week to discuss Playford's future plans for South Australia.
 In response, Playford would regularly, and publicly, call attention to the important role O'Halloran played in the running of the state, while O'Halloran once described Playford as "the best Labor Premier South Australia ever had".

 For this continued rapport, both men had good reasons.
-Many of Playford's policies were socialistic by the standards of the time (such as the development of government-owned electricity boards) and as such were anathema to his conservative colleagues.
-Even at the height of Playford's power, the LCL frequently scraped into office.
+Many of Playford's policies were socialistic by the standards of the time (such as the development of government-owned electricity boards) and as such were anathema to his conservative colleagues, especially in the Legislative Council.
+Even at the height of Playford's power and even with the assistance of the massive rural weighting of the Playmander, the LCL frequently scraped into office.
 It never held more than 23 seats during Playford's tenure, three more than needed to govern alone.
 With such a narrow margin, Playford often required Labor support to get many of these policies past his own party's right wing.
 O'Halloran, meanwhile, realised that with the Playmander in place, Labor had little chance of winning office in its own right.
 Maintaining cordial dealings with Playford was thus the ideal way to ensure that ALP-friendly legislation was passed.